 - Vegetable Garden – Raised beds will put you eye level with common and not-so-common vegetables.

 - Grandma’s Scent Garden – You’ll be surrounded by smelly plants for your pretend tea party in this garden.

 - Morph Garden – The caterpillars in this garden are huge!

 - Butterfly Garden – This garden is shaped like its favorite resident.

-Catch a Major League Baseball game at the beautiful Great American Ball Park through the beginning of October.
+Catch a Major League Baseball game at the beautiful Great American Ball Park from late March through the beginning of October.
 Seats start at just $5.
 Check out the game promotions here.

 Options a short drive from Cincinnati:

 Wave pool, waterslides and ride, beaches, and a zipline will keep you entertained on 35 acres.
 Admission $19.99-$24.99 online.
 (30 min NE of Cincy)